HodlerCompany/qredit-desktop/README.md

 * View any account from its address (transactions, delegate status and votes).
 * Label any account and add your own contacts.
 * Real-time currency value (updated every 5 min) in USD, EUR, BTC, HKD, JPY, CNY, AUD, GBP, Rubble, ...
-* Autoconnect to a healthy QRT network peer.
+* Autoconnect to a healthy XQR network peer.
 If the peer is not good anymore, it will automatically find a new one.
-* Send QRT from / to any account.
+* Send XQR from / to any account.
 * Easily switch to a different network, or private chains.
 * Customized backgrounds and themes for better user experience.
 * Choose between dark or light mode.